40+ Things to Do in Sydney: A Local’s Guide

 Local Sauce Tours

-Local Sauce calls themselves Sydney’s “funniest” small group tours.
+Local Sauce calls themselves Sydney’s “funnest” small group tours.
 Their tours focus on helping you see Sydney like a local, telling entertaining stories, mixing in some history and stopping at excellent, independently-owned bars, restaurants and cafes along the way.
+They also won an award at this year’s NSW Tourism awards for best cultural experience.

 Sydney Secret Bar Tour – How long since you had a night out in the city?
 You will discover four small bars on these fun bar tours and learn about the city’s bar culture.
 Along the way, guides throw in some interesting history and more than a few laughs.

-There is a new Chinatown tour “Chinatown – Stories, Snacks & Secrets” that will help you discover half a dozen new places to eat and teach you a little bit about the history of the area along the way.
+Their “Chinatown β Stories, Snacks & Secrets” that will help you discover half a dozen new places to eat and teach you about the history of Sydney’s Chinese community along the way.

 Sydney Photography walks